gjoyce42/Technical_Writing/Author_Tutorial.md

 * To complete a lesson in markdown, you will need internet access and your favorite web browser
 * ***A laptop or desktop computer is highly recommended over a phone or tablet***
 * A markdown editing client is recommended
-	- A great in-browser editor for beginners is [Editor.md](https://dillinger.io)
-	- This lesson was created with [StackEdit](https://stackedit.io) which is free, easy to use, and allows you to easily save files on your Google Drive (if you have gmail, you have this)
+	- A great in-browser editor for beginners is [Editor.md](https://dillinger.io), this lesson was created with [StackEdit](https://stackedit.io) which is also free and easy to use.
 	- Check [this page from Slant.co](https://www.slant.co/search?query=markdown%20editors) for options specific to your operating system
 >	- If you choose to write your file in plain text or using an online workspace like [github](https://github.com/), check this [page from markdownguide.org](https://www.markdownguide.org/basic-syntax/) that will help you format your file
 * Growth mindset!